jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

         assert True != None
         self.assertNotEqual(True, None)

   and the terminal shows passing tests.
-I can update the notes to say that
+I update the notes to say that

   - :ref:`False<test_what_is_false>` is not :ref:`True<test_what_is_true>`
   - :ref:`True<test_what_is_true>` is :ref:`True<test_what_is_true>`